dmerejkowsky/blog/content/post/0069-a-booleans-story.md

 `main()` we parse the command line arguments and instantiate a new `Syncer` object.

-Here's the relevant parts of the `Syncer` implementation:
+Here are the relevant parts of the `Syncer` implementation:

 ```rust